dahe-cvl/historian_dataset/README.md

 - Activate virtual environment ```source venv/bin/activate```
 - Install requirements ```pip install -r requirements.txt```
 - Download data from the link above.
 Copy the content of the dataset into the repository directory.
 Afterwards, this directory should contain an `Films` and `Annotations` folder.
+- If you intend to run some of our scripts please use ```python scripts/create_dirs.py``` to generate all directories that might be necessary.

 ## Dataset Structure
 The following depicts a frame of a filme together with a visualization of annotations.